First-Year Entrants with Advanced Standing

 Advanced Standing as described below may be awarded by The Center for Academic Support and Advising (CASA) to students who are in good academic standing.
 This policy applies to students who have completed fewer than 15 semester or 23 quarter credits of college work post high school graduation, and students who have completed college work during high school.
 The guidelines for academic progress should be carefully reviewed to determine eligibility to use advanced standing.
 It is important to note that advanced standing may not be used to make up for academic deficiencies.
 Students’ academic records are reviewed at the end of the first year of enrollment to determine eligibility to apply advanced standing to Division I electives, and are reviewed again in Division II to determine the eligibility to apply advanced standing to Division II.

 Courses must be full academic courses taken at a regionally accredited college or university, evidenced by a college transcript, and graded C or better.
 Eligible exams include Advanced Placement (AP) exams with scores of 4 or 5 and International Baccalaureate (IB) Higher-Level exams with scores of 5 or higher.
 The courses described above may be used either for Division I electives, in Division II or a combination of both.
-The exams described above may only be used for up to three Division I electives in Division I. Advanced standing may not be used for distribution requirements in Division I with the exception of a language course which may be used to satisfy the CHL distribution.
+The exams described above may only be used for up to three Division I electives in Division I.

 Students complete the first year requirements along with their entering cohort according to the guidelines in Division I. They should consult with their advisor and contact the Division I dean in CASA for approval to use advanced standing in Division I at the end of their first year of enrollment after the evaluations and any Five College grades for all seven courses have been recorded.
 Final approval from the Division I Dean is required to make advanced standing available for selection in Division I forms on TheHub.
 Hampshire and Five College courses that are not used to complete Division I requirements may be included in Division II with committee approval.